What are the inodes and how to reduce their use

 In WordPress, you can find temporary files in the following folders quite frequently:

-• / wp-content / upgrade / : This folder should exist but always be empty.
-It is the one that uses WordPress as a temporary repository for updates and installations.
+• / wp-content / upgrade /: This folder should exist but always be empty.
+It uses WordPress as a temporary repository for updates and installations.

-• / wp-content / uploads / tmp / : Also in the uploads folder you can find temporary subfolders of plugins and themes.
+• / wp-content / uploads / tmp /: Also, you can find temporary subfolders of plugins and themes in the uploads folder.

-In addition to these, it does not hurt to review the folders of your plugins and themes, because sometimes they also include subfolders for temporary file storage.
+In addition, reviewing the folders of your plugins and themes does not hurt because sometimes they also include subfolders for temporary file storage.

-Here I will not get heavy with the weight and size of the images, but with their quantity, no matter the weight and size.
+Here, I will not get heavy with the images' Weight and Weight, but with their quantity, no matter the Weight and Weight.
 I think you understand me.

-Use the images you need to illustrate your content but do not use your hosting as a store of photos that you will not use, for that there are more efficient services, even free, such as Google Photos, Flickr, even Instagram.
+Use the images you need to illustrate your content, but do not use your hosting as a store of photos you will not use.
+There are more efficient, even free, services, such as Google Photos, Flickr, and Instagram.

-Also remember that WordPress creates copies of the images you upload, as well as many plugins and themes.
+Also, remember that WordPress creates copies of the images you upload and many plugins and themes.
 Control the quantity to just those you need.

 You can do it manually in WordPress settings or through functions.

-Do not store unnecessary files for your website
+Do not store unnecessary files on the website site.

-Do not use the space of your hosting to host mp3 files, documents, anything.
-The hosting space in hosting is costly, not only because of the theme of the inodes.
+Do not use your hosting space to host MP3 files, documents, or anything.
+The hosting space is costly, not only because of the theme of the inodes.

-Buy an external hard drive and save your stuff there, it is cheaper, and you will not compromise the performance of your website.
+Buy an external hard drive and save your stuff there; it is cheaper, and you will not compromise the site's performance.

 Empty email trash

-Another of the elements that are stored in your hosting are the emails of the account associated with your domain.
+Another of the elements stored in your hosting is the emails of the account associated with your domain.

-Do not incur a kind of digital Diogenes syndrome and stores years of mail.
+Do not incur a kind of digital Diogenes syndrome and store years of mail.

-Also, check the folders where you save backup copies of both hosting and plugins, and delete old ones that you no longer need.
+Also, check the folders where you save backup copies of hosting and plugins and delete old ones you no longer need.

-If you use a backup plugin, check the frequency of creating backups and the maximum period or maximum storage amount of them to keep their number at something reasonable, that does not compromise your disk space or use of inodes.
+If you use a backup plugin, check the frequency of creating backups and the maximum period or maximum storage amount to keep their number at something reasonable that does not compromise your disk space or use of inodes.

-I hope this article has helped you to be aware of one more element that can affect the performance of your Wordpress site, the inodes, as well as your checking account.
+I hope this article has helped you become aware of one more element that can affect the performance of your WordPress site: the inodes and your checking account.

-Do not become obsessed but control the inodes, and also learn that it is another element to review the next time you hire a hosting for your Website.
+Do not become obsessed, but control the inodes and learn it is another element to review the next time you hire a website host.

 • Advertisement